flyfy1/flyfy1.github.com/_posts/2014-01-20-rails-multi-table-inheritance.md

     # File: app/views/base_table/_form.html.slim
     = render 'base_table/form', base_form: @tennis_questionaire.base_table

-Done.
-If one wants to add more common view into the base\_form, one can simply add these codes into `app/views/base_table`.
+and done.
+If one wants to add more common view into the `base_form`, one can simply add these codes into `app/views/base_table`

 I've created a demo-project to further illustrate the idea.
 Here's the link: <https://github.com/flyfy1/rails-mti-demo>